-BMW Finance N.V. assessed the possible effects of climate change on its financial position.
-We discussed their assessment and governance thereof with the board of directors and evaluated the potential impact on the Company including underlying assumptions and estimates as included in the financial statements.
+The Company assessed the possible effects of climate change on its financial position, refer to the section 'Climate change' in the Annual Management Report.
+We discussed the Company's assessment and governance thereof with the board of directors and evaluated the potential impact on the financial position including underlying assumptions and estimates included in the financial statements.

+Our procedures did not result in outcomes contrary to the board of directors' assessment.
 Given the nature of the Company's activities, the impact of climate change is not considered a key audit matter.

 We ensured that the audit team included the appropriate skills and competences, which are needed for the audit of a finance company.
-We therefore included specialists in the areas of valuation and accounting in our team.
+We therefore included specialists in the areas of hedge accounting and derivatives in our team.